vladimyr/twtxt/README.md

 ![](https://twtxt.net/media/XsLsDHuisnXcL6NuUkYguK.png)

-> Technically `twtxt` is a [twtxt](https://twtxt.readthedocs.io/en/latest/) client in the form
+> Technically `twtxt` is a multi-user [twtxt](https://twtxt.readthedocs.io/en/latest/) client in the form
-> of a web application.
+> of a web app and api.
 It supports multiple users and
-> also hosts user feeds directly.
+> also hosts user feeds directly and provides a familiar "social" experience with minimal user profiles.
+>
+> It also supports "rich" text by utilising Markdown as well as multimedia such as photos, videos and even audio.
+>
+> There is also a set of [Mobile App]s(https://jointwt.org/goryon/) available for both the App Store and Play Store.

 There is also a publicly (_free_) available Pod available at: